 - Follow the manufacturer’s advice when maintaining clears as not all polishing and cleaning products are compatible.

 - Use two micro fibre towels.
 One to apply product and a second to buff.

-- Don’t get sunscreen on the clears – it will permanently cloud the vinyl surface.
+- Do not get sunscreen on the clears – it will permanently cloud the vinyl surface.

 - Only use mild PH neutral soaps diluted in water with a soft cleaning mitten or sponge.

 - Do not rub or wipe salt crystals or grime off without water and soap.
 If you do the clears will scratch.

 - Do not use water repellent products.
 They damage the external finish.